Your Home is NOT an Investment

 - a place to settle in and make your own

-- a possible cost savings to renting, if you pay off borrowing costs, and the total cost of homeownership calculates out positively
+- a possible cost saving compared to renting, if you pay off borrowing costs, and the total cost of homeownership calculates out positively

 - a source of pride and enjoyment